exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 1. Gets the current time value provided by the time oracle.
 If the system cannot get the time value, it will output a corresponding error.
 2. Takes the content of the transaction and calculates its hash.
-3. Checks whether a transaction with the same hash already exists in the blockchain.
-If a transaction with such a hash is found, the system will output a corresponding error.
+3. Checks whether a timestamp with the same hash already exists in the blockchain.
+If a timestamp with such a hash is found, the system will output a corresponding error.
 4. Creates a new entry in the database `Fork`, which includes the content of the transaction, its hash and the current time value.